anchalwalia/BookStore/AnchalsBookStore/README.txt

 2:40am : Taking a break for 30 minutes and after that i will start again.
 3:10am : Back after the break.
 3:18am : Added all three projects to application.
+3:20am : Pasted the data folder into data access folder and deleted the existing one.